Events & Continuing Education

 Participants will:

-The New York State Education Department has approved this online workshop for 2 contact hours (CEUs) for LMSWs, LCSWs, LMHCs, LPs and Licensed Psychologists.
-A certificate will be emailed to those who sign in at the beginning of the session, stay until the end of the session, complete an emailed evaluation and pay a $20 fee.
+The New York State Education Department has approved this online workshop for 6 contact hours (CEUs) for LMSWs, LCSWs, LMHCs, LPs and Licensed Psychologists.
+A certificate will be emailed to those who sign in at the beginning of the session, stay until the end of the session, complete an emailed evaluation.
+The evaluation form will be emailed to you within a week of the event and usually much more quickly.
 Full session must be attended to be eligible for CEUs/Contact hours.
-There is no charge for those affiliated with MITPP, MCMH or MSPP.

 PATIENTS' SECRETS, ANALYSTS’ SECRETS: THEIR ROLE IN THE ANALYTIC PROCESS